SAP/spartacus-docs/_pages/dev/features/import-to-cart.md

 - `maxSize` - determines how many megabytes is customer allowed to import.
 - `allowedExtensions` - is an array of allowed file types/mimes.

-By default import to saved cart process uses file name for already imported cart name.
+By default import process uses file name for already imported cart name.
 It can be changed in configuration as well, to do this `cartNameGeneration` should be defined:

 ```ts
 provideConfig(<CmsConfig>{